osohq/oso/new-docs/content/any/learn/policies/examples/inheritance/index.md

 applications that have different user types and a large number of resources.

 A common set of rules will apply to many resources, with some exceptions.
-In this guide, we will cover various ways for modeling this scenario with oso.
+In this guide, we will cover various ways for modeling this scenario with Oso.

 ## Setup